yukiao/vertex-coloring-app/README.md

 # edge-coloring-app

-This a project for demonstrating the coloring of edges on graph.
-Build using [Cytoscape.js](http://js.cytoscape.org) and [Tailwind CSS](http://tailwindcss.com)
+This is a project for demonstrating the coloring of edges on graph.
+Build using [Cytoscape.js](http://js.cytoscape.org) and [Tailwind CSS](http://tailwindcss.com).
+Visit the demo [here](https://edge-coloring-app.vercel.app/)

 ## Features
 - [x] Add Node